Important Safety InformationPrescribing Information

 EBANGA™

-The only FDA-approved lyophilized treatment for Zaire ebolavirus administered as a single 1-hour IV infusion.*
+The only FDA-approved lyophilized treatment for Orthoebolavirus zairense administered as a single 1-hour IV infusion.*

-EBANGA™ is indicated for the treatment of infection caused by Zaire ebolavirus in adult and pediatric patients, including neonates born to a mother who is RT-PCR** positive for Zaire ebolavirus infection.
+EBANGA™ is a Orthoebolavirus zairense glycoprotein (EBOV GP)-directed human monoclonal antibody indicated for the treatment of infection caused by Orthoebolavirus zairense in adult and pediatric patients, including neonates born to a mother who is Real-Time Polimerase Chain Reaction (RT-PCR) positive for Orthoebolavirus zairense infection

 * Infusions may be slowed or stopped if necessary, to alleviate any side effects.